AnjuKanjirathingal/Facebook_QSG_Markdown/QSG_FB_Post.md

 Posting is useful for personal storytelling and plays a major role in business communication.
 Businesses use posts to share promotions, highlight services, and reach customers quickly.
 Well-crafted posts improve visibility, build trust, and support brand growth.

-Limitations of Facebook post are as follows:
+The Limitations of Facebook posts are as follows:

 * Text posts allow up to 63,206 characters.
 * Images and videos have file size limits.